 - Large pitcher allows you to make large batches for a family

-- Pitcher has a similar design as a Vitamix which means very effective blending
+- The pitcher has a similar design as a Vitamix which means very effective blending

-- Tamper helps making recipes such as sorbets and nut butter easier
+- Tamper helps to make recipes such as sorbets and nut butter easier

 - Easy to clean

 - You can make hot soup with this even without a stove

 - Tall pitcher means this may not fit under cabinets with less than 22″ of clearance